tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 It is worth noting that a profile of the technology-specific TE Topology model not using any TE topology attribute or constructs can be used to address any use case that do not require these attributes.
-In this case, only the te-topology presence container of the TE Topology Model needs to be implemented.
+In this case, only the 'te-topology' presence container of the TE Topology Model needs to be implemented because it is the parent container for the 'network-type' representing the technology-specific topology model.
+Other data nodes defined in the TE Topology Model do not need to be implemented by this profile.

 The second option is to define a technology-specific Network Topology Model which augments the Network Topology Model and to rely on the